4rankng/auction-app/frontend-react/README.md

 - Provide a dedicated page to add, edit, or remove auctioneer information in the database.

 **Integration with Setup Page:**
-- Include a button labeled **“Quan Ly Dau Gia Vien”** on the Setup Page.
+- Include a button labeled **"Quan Ly Dau Gia Vien"** on the Setup Page.
 - Clicking this button navigates to the Auctioneer Management page.
 - Auctioneer information is part of the auction setup.
-- When the **“Bat Dau Dau Gia”** button is clicked, include the auctioneer's details in the auction data sent to the database and passed to the Bid Page.
+- When the **"Bat Dau Dau Gia"** button is clicked, include the auctioneer's details in the auction data sent to the database and passed to the Bid Page.

 **UI Adjustments in Setup Page:**
-- Rename the **“Gia & Thoi Gian”** card to **“Cai Dat Dau Gia”**.
+- Rename the **"Gia & Thoi Gian"** card to **"Cai Dat Dau Gia"**.
 - Display **Gia Khoi Diem** and **Buoc Gia Toi Thieu** on the same line to save space.
 - Provide a dropdown option to select the auctioneer.